cauldron/py-semantic-taxonomy/docs-src/data-model.md

 * At least one `skos:prefLabel` is required
 * A `bibo:status` is required
 * Each `Concept` must be in at least one known (i.e. in our database already) `ConceptScheme`. `Concepts` can belong to more than one `ConceptScheme`.
-* `Concepts` can be in a relationship with itself.
+* `Concepts` can't be in a relationship with themselves.
 Insert your own joke here.
 * The use of `skos:note` is discouraged (but not prohibited) in favor of the specific `skos:note` subclasses: `skos:scopeNote`, `skos:definition`, `skos:example`, `skos:historyNote`, `skos:editorialNote`, and `skos:changeNote`.
 Their use should follow the intended use as documented in the [SKOS Primer](https://www.w3.org/TR/skos-primer/#secdocumentation).
 * `skos:notation` must be a [typed literal](https://www.w3.org/TR/2004/REC-rdf-concepts-20040210/#dfn-typed-literal) - not a string literal - and not include a `@language` tag.
 The default datatype should be `http://www.w3.org/1999/02/22-rdf-syntax-ns#PlainLiteral`.
 * We **break from** [SKOS guidance](https://www.w3.org/TR/skos-reference/#L2613) to prohibit `skos:notation` having the same value as `skos:prefLabel`.
 A notation is ['a string of characters such as "T58.5" or "303.4833" used to uniquely identify a concept within the scope of a given concept scheme'](https://www.w3.org/TR/skos-reference/#L2064); this definition is inconsistent with [lexical labels](https://www.w3.org/TR/skos-reference/#L2831) like `skos:prefLabel`, which are human-readable and in a natural language.
 In our system, `skos:prefLabel` is required but `skos:notation` is optional.